StockwatchDev/application_settings/README.md

     section1: ExampleConfigSection1 = ExampleConfigSection1()

     @staticmethod
-    def get_app_basename() -> str:
+    def default_config_foldername() -> str:
-        """Return the application base name.
+        """Return the name of the folder where the application will be stored.

-        This name, with a preceding dot, will also be the folder name in the home directory that will store the config.
+        This name, with a preceding dot, will be created in the home directory and will store the config.
 I.e., for the case here: ~/.example
         """
         return "example"

 ```

-The method `get_app_basename()` is abstract in `ConfigBase` and hence has to be defined
+The method `default_config_foldername()` is abstract in `ConfigBase` and hence has to be defined
 for the container.

 ### Write a config file